shellfire-dev/build/README.md

 ## Global Variables

 The global array variable `build_nonOptions` contains all non-options (ie things after switches / `--`).
-The [shellfire] build uses to decide which components to build.
+The [shellfire] build uses this variable to decide which components to build.

 ## Notes